 As expected, a temporary diversion and record to follow up with matters at hand.
 Lest we forget our past and present and history repeats itself.

-Crossway Community Church Surrey Langley pastors Mr Pat Sczebel , Mr Fred Eaton (update: recently left in early 2014 to pastor The Bridge church in Kitsilano Vancouver), and Mr David J R Smith (update: April 2016 also now “moved on”-and as true to church form it wasn’t pretty – to other endeavours and apparent career changes on Vancouver Island –sorry, he’s back now — according to 2 insider disclosures and best described here “in his own ‘experienced‘ words“) and strategically “selected” elders…..
+Crossway Community Church Surrey Langley pastors Mr Pat Sczebel , Mr Fred Eaton (update: recently left in early 2014 to pastor The Bridge church in Kitsilano Vancouver – now merged with Christ City Church to become CCC Kitsilano in 2017), and Mr David J R Smith (update: April 2016 also now “moved on”-and as true to church form it wasn’t pretty – to other endeavours and apparent career changes on Vancouver Island –sorry, he’s back now in Langley — according to 2 insider disclosures and best described here “in his own ‘experienced‘ words“) and strategically “selected” elders…..

 With the fitting April 1st (we all wish it were a bad April Fools joke) first anniversary of the second church plant out of Crossway Community Church here, (one of which being the Russian ministry which was recently quietly dissolved and is surrounded by a cloud of unanswered questions revolving around designated funding) how are we to biblically celebrate such an event and a way forward?
 Please someone explain for all to understand?
 Please don’t insult the intelligence of at least 200 to 300 people in the process.